Robert L. Bernstein: Military service

 Bernstein served in the U.S. Army Air Force from 1943 to 1946, two of the years overseas in India, where he was a staff sergeant.

 Education

-He graduated from Harvard University in 1944, with a bachelor's of science degree.
+He graduated from Harvard University in 1944, with a Bachelor of Science degree.

 Books

 Robert L. Bernstein was the author of Speaking Freely: My Life in Publishing and Human Rights, published by The New Press in May 2016.